DerekZhang0000/PersonalCapitalMetalSync/README.md

 # PersonalCapitalMetalSync
 - Syncs the value of precious metals owned with your personal capital account
-- Unresolved bug: obfuscation of Personal Capital website JavaScript prevents extension from working properly
+- Unresolved bug: obfuscation of Personal Capital website's JavaScript prevents extension from working properly